 1. Faster than any other existing method

-The tool developed by Legit.Health aims to end this kind of practice so deeply incompatible with the practice of evidence-based medicine and to empower the doctor to use real-world scientific data to make their medical decisions.
+The tool was developed by Legit.Health aims to end this kind of practice so deeply incompatible with the practice of evidence-based medicine and to empower doctors to use real-world scientific data to make their medical decisions.

 2. Easy to use

 One of the main burdens of healthcare systems all over the world is the bottleneck formed by the lack of a reliable tool for generalist doctors to decide if a patient’s case is worthy of being referred to a specialist or not.

 Legit.Health allows doctors to sidestep this issue completely, as its tool is both useful for a first diagnosis and severity assessment and for a later following of a treatment.
 ALADIN helps both the specialist and the generalist doctor make informed decisions based on real-world data.